ECOMI Price Tops $0.0007 on Exchanges (OMI)

-ECOMI (OMI) traded 2.7% lower against the US dollar during the twenty-four hour period ending at 19:00 PM Eastern on April 30th.
-ECOMI has a market capitalization of $174.23 million and approximately $684,678.88 worth of ECOMI was traded on exchanges in the last day.
-One ECOMI token can now be purchased for about $0.0007 or 0.00000002 BTC on popular cryptocurrency exchanges.
-In the last week, ECOMI has traded up 4.9% against the US dollar.
+ECOMI (OMI) traded 6.1% higher against the dollar during the one day period ending at 18:00 PM ET on May 3rd.
+During the last seven days, ECOMI has traded 3.1% lower against the dollar.
+ECOMI has a total market capitalization of $180.31 million and approximately $679,227.43 worth of ECOMI was traded on exchanges in the last day.
+One ECOMI token can currently be purchased for $0.0007 or 0.00000002 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.